Geologic Data for the Commonwealth

 “Maps to Teachers” Puts Geologic Maps in Kentucky Classrooms

 When the KGS map series Generalized Geologic Maps for Land-Use Planning was developed, it was intended to help nongeologists understand the geology of the places where they live, work, and play and avoid damages from geologic hazards.
-Maps were completed for each of Kentucky’s 120 counties and free copies of the maps were offered to teachers for classroom use.
-The response was overwhelmingly positive and inspired the subsequent Maps-to-Teachers service that offers the laminated county maps for classrooms and libraries in all Kentucky schools.
+Maps were completed for each of Kentucky’s 120 counties and copies of the maps were offered to teachers for classroom use.
+The response was overwhelmingly positive and inspired the subsequent Maps-to-Teachers publication series that offers the maps for classrooms and libraries in all Kentucky schools.
 Hundreds of teachers now have these maps in their classrooms across Kentucky.

 More information about available maps and posters